EulerBeats/awesome-eulerbeats/README.md

 * 2021-03-01: [EulerBeats Impresses As Beeple’s NFT Artwork Sold for $6.6 Million](https://dappradar.com/blog/euler-beats-impresses-as-beeples-nft-artwork-sold-for-6-6-million) by [Robert Hoogendoorn](https://dappradar.com/blog/author/robert) at *DappRadar*
 * 2021-03-02: [Can NFTs Crack Royalties And Give More Value To Artists?](https://consensys.net/blog/blockchain-explained/can-nfts-crack-royalties-and-give-more-value-to-artists/) by James Beck as [ConsenSys Blog](https://consensys.net/blog/)
 * 2021-03-02: [EulerBeats vs “BSCBeats” and a dash of Walter Benjamin](https://mariapaulafernandezneglia.medium.com/eulerbeats-vs-bscbeats-and-a-dash-of-walter-benjamin-f111a57cb6ea) by [Maria Paula Fernández](https://mariapaulafernandezneglia.medium.com/)
+* 2021-03-16: [EulerBeats and The Future of NFTs](https://www.one37pm.com/nft/music/eulerbeats-nfts-enigma) by [Matthew Chaim](https://www.one37pm.com/author/matthew-chaim) at *ONE37pm*

 ## Tweets